Healthdirect Free Australian health advice you can count on.

 • wheezing (or a whistling sound while breathing)

-How can I prevent accidental inhalation of foreign objects in young children?
+How can I prevent inhalation of foreign objects?

-Here are some things you can do to reduce the risk of choking and inhaled foreign objects in young children:
+Here are some things you can do to reduce the risk of young children inhaling foreign objects:

-• Make sure children are sitting down quietly when eating or drinking.
+• Make sure your child sits down quietly when eating or drinking.

-• Choose age-appropriate toys for your children.
+• Choose age-appropriate toys for your child.
 Keep toys with small parts for children over 3 years of age.

 • Keep plastic bags away from young children.